-An Affordable housing project is a project that is developed for residential use or mixed residential use that must include affordable residential rental units and/or affordable home ownership units.
+An Affordable housing project is property that meets either A or B below.

-Affordable residential rental projects must be subject to a federal, state, or local government housing agency's affordable housing program, or a local government's regulatory agreement or legally binding restriction, that defines a percentage of the residential rental units in the affordable housing project to be dedicated to tenants at a defined maximum percentage of the area median income based on the occupants' households annual gross income.

-Affordable home ownership projects must be subject to a federal, state, or local government housing agency's affordable housing program, or a local government's regulatory agreement, or legally binding restriction that sets affordable units aside for home owners at a defined maximum percentage of the area median income.
+- A. The project that is developed for residential use or mixed residential use that must include affordable residential rental units or affordable home ownership units, or both. - Affordable residential rental projects must be subject to a federal, state, or local government housing agency's affordable housing program, or a local government's regulatory agreement or legally binding restriction, that defines a percentage of the residential rental units in the affordable housing project to be dedicated to tenants at a defined maximum percentage of the area median income based on the occupants' household annual gross income. - Affordable home ownership projects must be subject to a federal, state, or local government housing agency's affordable housing program, or a local government's regulatory agreement, or legally binding restriction that sets affordable units aside for homeowners at a defined maximum percentage of the area median income. - B. A project that is the subject of a determination by a federal, state or local government housing agency that all or a portion of the project or site will qualify for benefits, including but not limited to real property taxation exemptions, and is or will be eligible under an affordable housing program which requires that a percentage of residential rental or home ownership dwelling units be dedicated to tenants or homeowners at a defined maximum percentage or percentages of area median income based on the occupants' household annual gross income. - Such federal, state, or local affordable housing program must award a benefit to the project.
+The term benefit is broadly defined and includes, but is not limited to, tax benefits, including real estate tax benefits, tax credits, bond financing, subsidy financing, and zoning variances or waivers.
+The DEC may, by regulation, after consulting with the Division of Housing and Community Renewal, exclude specific benefits from qualifying. - To demonstrate eligibility, the project must present a certification of compliance or other evidence of eligibility by a federal, state, or local government affordable housing agency that such project is an affordable housing project.